Avobenzone: Various

 As an enolate, avobenzone forms with heavy metal ions (such as Fe3+) colored complexes, and chelating agents can be added to suppress them.
 Stearates, aluminum, magnesium and zinc salts can lead to poorly soluble precipitates.
 Manufacturers also recommend to avoid the inclusion of iron and ferric salts, heavy metals, formaldehyde donors and PABA and PABA esters.

-The makers of Coppertone advise that avobenzone binds iron and can cause staining of clothes washed in iron-rich water.
+Avobenzone in sunscreen may stain clothes yellow-orange and make them sticky if washed in iron-rich water, as it reacts with iron to produce rust.
+The damage can be undone with a rust remover or stain remover.
 The staining properties of sunblock made with avobenzone are particularly noticeable on fiberglass boats with white gelcoat.

 Avobenzone also reacts with boron trifluoride to form a stable crystalline complex that is highly fluorescent under UV irradiation.
 The emission color of the crystals depends on the molecular packing of the boron avobenzone complex.
 The photoluminescence may also be altered by mechanical force in the solid state, resulting in a phenomenon called "mechanochromic luminescence".
 The altered emission color recovers itself slowly at room temperature or more swiftly at higher temperatures.

-Absorbance Spectrum
+Absorbance spectrum

 Avobenzone has a peak absorbance around 360 nm when dissolved.
 The peak may shift slightly depending on the solvent.